Alex Brian Speers, N.D., M.C.R. (he/him)

 Biography

-Dr. Alex Speers is an assistant professor in the OHSU Department of Neurology, and a clinical researcher interested in the use and safety of botanical dietary supplements in older adults.
+Dr. Alex Speers is an assistant professor in the OHSU Department of Neurology, and a clinical researcher interested in the use and safety of botanical dietary supplements for cognitive health in older adults.

-As the use of botanical dietary supplements becomes more common, Dr. Speers believes that rigorous clinical research is needed to evaluate the safety and reputed therapeutic effects of these products.
-His NIH-funded research focuses on the botanical Withania somnifera, better known as ashwagandha, an Ayurvedic herb commonly used for stress and sleep disorders.
-Dr. Speers is currently conducting a pharmacokinetic and safety study of ashwagandha in older adults to better understand how this botanical may work in the body.
+Given the widespread use of botanical dietary supplements, Dr. Speers believes that conducting rigorous clinical research is needed to assess the safety and therapeutic effects of these products.
+Specifically, he is interested in investigating botanical dietary supplements with a reputed effect on cognitive health in older adults.
+His NIH-funded research focuses on the botanical Withania somnifera, better known as ashwagandha.
+Dr. Speers recently completed a pharmacokinetic study of ashwagandha in older adults to better understand how this botanical may work in the body.

 Education and training